 |Automotive Vehicle Sales||$48,673|

 *Average Salaries for Vermont taken from ZipRecruiter.com in October 2020.

 Requirements For This Program

-Recommended Prerequisites: add, subtract, multiply, divide whole numbers, fractions, and decimals; basic customary and metric measuring skills; Basic Algebra skills; ability to perform physical labor on the job site and in classroom; competency with fine and gross motor skills
+Recommended Prerequisites: add, subtract, multiply, and divide whole numbers, fractions, and decimals; basic customary and metric measuring skills; Basic Algebra skills; ability to perform physical labor on the job site and in the classroom; competency with fine and gross motor skills

 Reading Level of course materials: Grade 11.8

 Scales for standards assessed in this program